Anypodetos/Collatz-Seaweed/README.md

-# Collatz-Seaweed
+# Collatz’s Seaweed
-VIsualization of the Collatz conjecture
+VIsualization of the Collatz conjecture, inspired by the Numberphile video [Collatz Conjecture in Color](https://www.youtube.com/watch?v=LqKpkdRRLZw).